yuqi-liang-qiqi/SequenzoWebsite/docs/en/function-library/cluster_quality.md

 ### What it does

 * Computes raw per-metric mean/std from unnormalized scores and uses them in the legend (so readers retain scale intuition).
-* Optionally normalizes the time series before plotting for easy visual comparison.
+* Optionally standardizes each CQI’s values across different k before plotting to make visual comparison easier.
 * Produces a single figure and optionally writes it to disk.

 ### Returns